perftools/php-profiler/README.md

  - [UProfiler](#uprofiler): PHP >= 5.3, < PHP 7.0

 This profiling library will auto-detect any supported profiler and use that.
-The specific profiler can be choosen by `profiler` config key.
+The specific profiler can be chosen by `profiler` config key.

 ## Goals